List of Sons of Anarchy and Mayans M.C. characters: Ratboy Skogstrom

 George "Ratboy" Skogstrom (Niko Nicotera) is originally introduced as a prospect during Season 4.
 He becomes a patched member and is often entrusted to look after Gemma and the other women.

 Nero Padilla

 Neron "Nero'" Padilla (Jimmy Smits) is a Mexican-American pimp (who refers to himself as a "companionator") and the head of a Mexican gang known as the Byz Lats.
 In the Season 5 premiere, he is shown to have bonded with Gemma Teller.
 In "Authority Vested", he provides sanctuary to the Sons, who hide out at his brothel, Diosa, when SAMCRO is under attack and planning their next move.
-Over the next few episodes, Nero forms an alliance with Jax Teller and offers mentorly advice, such as how to deal with Gemma (in "Toad's Wild Ride").
+Over the next few episodes, Nero allies with Jax Teller and offers mentorly advice, such as how to deal with Gemma (in "Toad's Wild Ride").
 Nero has a young son who is disabled and lives in a home.

 Mayans M.C.

 Mayans M.C. takes place in the same fictional universe as Sons of Anarchy and deals with the Sons' rivals-turned-allies then rivals once again, the Mayans Motorcycle Club.